skymethod/minipub-docs/info/activitypub-for-podcast-apps/index.md

 the easiest to get started with, since the podcast app can interact with existing servers directly, without needing to stand up another internet-facing service of their own.

-However, given the open-ended nature of the ActivityPub, ActivityStream, and related specs, popular fediverse server implementations like Mastodon & Pleroma surface only a subset of their full functionality over c2s ActivityPub, reserving the rest for their proprietary c2s API (such as the [Mastodon REST API](https://docs.joinmastodon.org/api/)).
+However, given the open-ended nature of the ActivityPub, ActivityStream, and related specs, popular Fediverse server implementations like Mastodon & Pleroma surface only a subset of their full functionality over c2s ActivityPub, reserving the rest for their proprietary c2s API (such as the [Mastodon REST API](https://docs.joinmastodon.org/api/)).

 Reading information via standard ActivityPub is generally available in all servers, but writing back (posting) is constrained (in Pleroma's case) or completely nonexistant (in Mastodon's case).